symfony/symfony-docs/reference/twig_reference.rst

 ``field`` *(optional)*
     **type**: ``string``

-Returns ``true`` if the current user has the required role, if only one is passed; if more than one is passed, with an array, the behavior depends on how the :ref:`Access Decision Manager <components-security-access-decision-manager>` is configured; by default, the user has to have at least one of the passed roles.
+Returns ``true`` if the current user has the given role.
+If several roles are passed in an array, returns ``true`` if the user has all of them or at least one of them, depending on the value of this option:
+:ref:`security.access_decision_manager.strategy <security-voters-change-strategy>`.

-Optionally, an object can be pasted to be used by the voter.
+Optionally, an object can be passed to be used by the voter.
 More information can be found in :ref:`security-template`.

 .. note::